three-body-physics/vibeciti-deploy/README.md

 ./home.ejs

-are for backup, actually landing page can be found at:
+are for backup, landing page can be found at:

 ./static/home.ejs